pretix/pretix-docs/docs/tutorial/event.md

 We are going to leave the settings here locked since that makes it easier to keep the shop designs consistent.
 We can still change the designs globally by clicking the :btn:Go to organizer settings: button and making our adjustments there.

-## Tax rules

-Navigate to [Event] → "Settings" → "Tax rules".
-Click the :btn:+ Create a new tax rule: button.
-The "official name" fields are already filled out with "VAT" (English), "MwSt."
-(German) and, if  available, the appropriate translations in any languages you have selected.
-Choose an internal name if needed.
-This will only be used for the backend and helps you distinguish tax rules if you use more than one.
-Set the tax rate to the appropriate level, e.g. 19% for Germany and click the :btn:Save: button.